 For manufacturers with workflows that do not fit standard ERP software, the platform can work as a flexible foundation for building a custom manufacturing ERP solution.
 This guide explains where OFBiz fits, how its manufacturing capabilities work, and what businesses should consider before implementation.

-What Is Apache OFBiz?
+What Is Apache OFBiz for Manufacturing?

 Why Manufacturing Businesses Need an Integrated ERP System